-Earlier this summer, Jung Kook featured on Charlie Puth’s summer earworm “Left and Right,” singing about how he can’t get a vague lover out of his head because they “did things to me that I just can’t forget.”
+Earlier that summer, Jung Kook featured on Charlie Puth’s summer earworm “Left and Right,” singing about how he can’t get a vague lover out of his head because they “did things to me that I just can’t forget.”
 The song is cute and very fun to drive to.
 The music video is the second one to depict Jungkook both getting hit by a car and perhaps having a gay lover.
-Otherwise, he is currently working on his debut album.

-Fresh off the release of his first solo single, “The Astronaut,” on October 28 — the song earned Jin his first solo Hot 100 hit, debuting at No. 51, along with a top spot on Billboard’s Digital Song Sales chart — the eldest has been working the variety-show circuit.
+Fresh off the release of his first solo single, “The Astronaut,” on October 28, 2022 — the song earned Jin his first solo Hot 100 hit, debuting at No. 51, along with a top spot on Billboard’s Digital Song Sales chart — the eldest has been working the variety-show circuit.
 As of writing, he made appearances on Running Man, Halmyungsoo, and rapper Young-ji’s talk show Nothing Much Prepared (the latter gets chaotic and real about the cost of fame … plus, the host passes out drunk in the bathroom, so Jin has to close the show alone).
-He also became the spokesperson for the ramen brand Jin Ramen in November.
+He also became the spokesperson for the ramen brand Jin Ramen in November of last year.
 You’d think he would have already earned that gig, but, yeah, his dream collab only just came true.